RapidScada/scada/README.md

 Rapid SCADA
 ===========

-Rapid SCADA is a full featured SCADA system that supports MODBUS and OPC.
+Rapid SCADA is a full featured SCADA software that supports MODBUS and OPC.